fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-If the SDK does not receive valid `CLLocation` updates either from the internal `CLLocationManager` or manually via `updateLocation(_ location: CLLocation)`, localization will return an error.
+If the SDK does not receive valid `CLLocation` updates either from the internal `CLLocationManager` or manually via `updateLocation(_ location: CLLocation)`, then you will receive a localization error.

 ```swift
 func parkingViewController(_ parkingViewController: FMParkingViewController,